danielrezz/recipe_journal/README.md

 </h2>

 <p>
-    Challenges for this project included setting up my routes to post the existing notes on the front-end, as well as deleting notes.
+    Challenges for this project included setting up my routes to post the existing recipes on the front-end, as well as deleting recipes.
 Once I dove into the material and did plenty of research, I figured out how to do both.
 </p>